$20 off ANY course with code MAR23

 In a later section, we’ll explain more about TEFL accrediting bodies and how to determine whether a course you’re considering is legit.

-Requirements for getting a TEFL certificate
+Requirements for Getting a TEFL Certificate

 In order to gain acceptance into a TEFL certification program, here are the basic requirements you must meet (these might vary slightly from course to course):

-• High school or GED
+High School Education or GED

-• 18 years old
+At least 18 years old

 As you can see, TEFL certification courses have relatively low entry bars.
 Most adults meet the basic standards.
 If you don’t, there are still places you could teach – see more in our post on teaching English abroad without a TEFL certification.